nexspace-startup/nexSpace/nexspace-frontend/docs/meeting3d/README.md

 ## Feature flags & navigation

 - Flip toggles in `config.ts` to roll out pieces of the revamp (`showMinimapOverlay`, `enforceNavVolumes`, etc.).
+- Toggle `showPerformanceOverlay` when you want to hide the in-scene diagnostics HUD for client demos.
 - Navigation helpers live in `rooms/navigation.ts` and expose sorted nav volumes, adjacency lookups, and portal metadata.
 - `SceneRoot` enforces the nav volumes when the flag is on and uses the room definitions to calculate quick jumps + presence counts.